compsocialscience/summer-institute/participants.md

 ---
 layout: all_time_participants
 ---
-# Complete list of Summer Institutes in Computational Social Science participants
+# Complete list of participants